Art. 320. Conditions of bail undertaking

 E. Pretrial drug testing program.
 The court may implement a pretrial drug testing

 program.
-All persons released under the provisions of the pretrial drug testing program must
+All persons released under the provisions of the pretrial drug testing program shall

 submit to continued random testing and refrain from the use or possession of any controlled